 Artists made drawings and sketches of the battlefield, factories and shipyards, as well as training grounds on the home front.
 Later, in studios in both Canada and England, they created larger works of official art supported by Lord Beaverbrook’s Canadian War Memorials Fund.

-Witness – Canadian Art of the First World War is an exhibition that presents a selection of the artwork created through the experience of war — from working sketches to prints and officially commissioned canvases.
+Witness – Fields of Battle Through Canadian Eyes is an exhibition that presents a selection of the artwork created through the experience of war — from working sketches to prints and officially commissioned canvases.

 The exhibition features more than 100 works from the collections of the Canadian War Museum by 61 artists including Canadian soldiers and celebrated Canadian artists such as A. Y. Jackson, Frederick Varley, Arthur Lismer and Frank Johnston, who later became members of the Group of Seven.

 As Canada’s national museum of military history, the Canadian War Museum has an important role to play in marking the centenary of the First World War.
-The Museum’s collections are among the finest military holdings in the world, including rare vehicles, artillery, uniforms, medals, personal memoirs and more than 13,000 works in the Beaverbrook Collection of War Art.
-This exceptional collection of war art offers Canadians a unique means of imagining and reimagining this conflict, and remembering the individuals who fought.
+The Museum’s exceptional collection of war art offers Canadians a unique means of imagining and reimagining this conflict, and remembering the individuals who fought.
 Witness encourages Canadians to reflect on the personal and national reach of the First World War.

 First Across Canada, Now in France

-The travelling exhibition Witness – Canadian Art of the First World War was created in 2014 by the Canadian War Museum in Ottawa.
+The travelling exhibition Witness was created in 2014 by the Canadian War Museum in Ottawa.

 For the Museum, this exhibition marked the start of activities commemorating the 100th anniversary of the First World War.

 Over the past two years Witness has travelled all across Canada and has been seen by thousands of people.

 The War Museum is proud to announce that Witness will be crossing the Atlantic.
-The exhibition will be presented at the musée des Beaux-Arts in Arras, France, from March 15 to June 18, 2017, to mark the 100th anniversary of the battles of Vimy and Arras.
+The exhibition will be presented at the Musée des beaux-arts in Arras, France, from March 18 to June 11, 2017, to mark the 100th anniversary of the battles of Vimy and Arras.
 It will be there until June 11, 2017.